AnesFoufa/trivia/journal.md

 The existing methods that deal exclusively with the state of a Player are moved Player class.

 The code that deals exclusively with the player state in "answer" methods is moved to Player class.

+## Inline properties
+Inline Game's properties that are no longer necessary for readability since the extraction of the class Player